 - The current stage of innovative product/process development.

-- Pre-clinical which include target selection, lead identification & optimisation, candidate selection, in-vitro studies & in-vivo studies / Non-GLP/GLP studies (animal testing) etc.
+- Pre-clinical which includes target selection, lead identification & optimization, candidate selection, in-vitro studies & in-vivo studies / Non-GLP/GLP studies (animal testing), etc.

 - Status of IND (filed or approved/ Phase-I/Phase-II/Phase-III/FDA review etc.).

 - Market size (molecule, drug class, disease prevalence/incidence, competitors).

 - SWOT of new product & targeted market (Therapeutic benefit over existing drugs such as safety, efficacy, dosing, form, strength, route of administration, etc.)